nataliedunn03/AllHandsAndHearts/README.md

 `/assets` All of static assets such as images should go here

-`/constants/Colors` All of Theme style `/constans/apiuri` All of API URL should reside here `/constants/actionTypes` All of redux types should persis here
+`/constants/Colors` All of Theme style
+<br/>`/constans/apiuri` All of API URL should reside here
+<br/>`/constants/actionTypes` All of redux types should persis here

-`/utils` All of utility such as Permission, PushNotification, or lodash wrappers should go here `/utils/Auth` All of auth state management should go here (Maybe should remove when we start using redux-persist)
+`/utils` All of utility such as Permission, PushNotification, or lodash wrappers should go here
+<br/>`/utils/Auth` All of auth state management should go here (Maybe should remove when we start using redux-persist)

 `/actions` Redux actions should go here
-`/reducers` Reducers should go here
+<br/>`/reducers` Reducers should go here
-`/sagas` Redux-Sagas should go here
+<br/>`/sagas` Redux-Sagas should go here
-`/containers` Redux containers that wraps screen and components should go here. i.e mapStateToProps, mapDispatchToProps
+<br/>`/containers` Redux containers that wraps screen and components should go here. i.e mapStateToProps, mapDispatchToProps

+`/services` All service code that communicates with the backend (Salesforce API) should go here
+<br/>`/services/apexClasses` All Apex class code from Salesforce should be created here in parallel for reference.

 ### Notes On Salesforce API